 "Sympathetic Resonance" is the debut full-length studio album by US progressive metal act Arch / Matheos.
 The album was released through Metal Blade Records in September 2011.
 Arch / Matheos is a project formed by former Fates Warning frontman John Arch and Fates Warning guitarist and main composer Jim Matheos.
-After John Arch left Fates Warning in 1987, little has since been heard from the singer.
+Since John Arch left Fates Warning in 1987, little has been heard from the singer.
 The 2003 "A Twist of Fate" EP, which was released under his own name, and which was also created in collaboration with Jim Matheos, didn´t result in a comeback to the scene.
-It did however signal that John Arch wasn´t completely through with music and when he was approached by Jim Matheos, who had written songs for a new project, his interest was ignited and the two of them started sending music files to each other.
+It did however signal that John Arch wasn´t completely through with music and when he was approached by Jim Matheos, who had written material for a new project, his interest was aroused and the two of them started sending music files to each other.
 Matheos would send his compositions to Arch, and Arch would write melody lines and lyrics to go along with the compositions.
 When it came to recording the album they enlisted a couple of prolific and greatly skilled musicians to record the bass, drum and lead guitar parts in bassist Joey Vera (Fates Warning, Engine, Armored Saint), drummer Bobby Jarzombek (Fates Warning, Halford, Iced Earth) and lead guitarist Frank Aresti (Fates Warning).

 The riffs are dark and heavy, the rythm section provide complex and powerful playing and John Arch signature high pitched and nasal vocal delivery is the icing on the cake.
 The latter´s vocal melody lines are amazing to say the least.
 Not only is he one of the most powerful and distinct sounding vocalist in metal, his way of writing melody lines is brilliant too.
-Lots of twists and turns delivered with great conviction.
+Lots of twists and turns delivered with great passion and conviction.

-"Sympathetic Resonance" is simply through and through a fantastic progressive metal release to fans of guitar driven progressive metal.
+"Sympathetic Resonance" is simply through and through a fantastic progressive metal release to fans of guitar and vocal driven progressive metal.
 We´re talking top notch musicianship, a warm and powerful sound production and outstanding songwriting.
 To my ears progressive metal doesn´t come better than this.
 "Sympathetic Resonance" is a born classic in the genre and fully deserves a 5 star (100%) rating.